Research Study: Rapid Testing for COVID-19

 THREE.
 In the sampling room you will read instructions about how to swab your own nose (only 2 centimetres inside); once you have followed all the steps, a clinical team member will direct you to the waiting room.
 Here’s a useful video that explains the self-swabbing process.

-FIVE.
+FOUR.
 Enjoy tasty snacks while taking a follow-up survey and waiting 15 minutes.
 Total testing time is 30 minutes.
-First 700 research participants will receive a $5 Starbucks or Tim Hortons Gift Card.

-This clinic is conducted by The University of British Columbia (UBC), led by faculty in UBC School of Nursing in collaboration with other UBC faculty.
+This study is conducted by The University of British Columbia (UBC), led by faculty in UBC School of Nursing in collaboration with other UBC faculty.

 Frequently Asked Questions